edemko/eexprs/README.md

 This list is just known upcoming stuff; items are deleted not checked off.

   * design choices
-    * how to set tabstops in the source and automatically re-align without loosing those tabstops
+    * how to set tabstops in the source and automatically re-align without losing those tabstops
     * fat colon `a :: b` and fat chain `a::b` syntax
   * major features
     * pragma extraction